RomeoV/ProbabilisticParameterEstimators.jl/README.md

 ![Estimator Overview](docs/src/assets/distribution_graph/distribution_graph.png)

 ### MCMCEstimator
+The `MCMCEstimator` has been moved to a separate extension package `ProbabilisticParameterEstimatorsTuringExt` to avoid requiring `Turing.jl` as a dependency for the main package.
+To use the `MCMCEstimator`, please install the extension package and use `using ProbabilisticParameterEstimatorsTuringExt`.
-The `MCMCEstimator` simply phrases the problem as a Monte-Carlo Markov-Chain inference problem, which we solve using the `NUTS` algorithm provided by `Turing.jl`.
+The estimator simply phrases the problem as a Monte-Carlo Markov-Chain inference problem, which we solve using the `NUTS` algorithm provided by `Turing.jl`.
 Therefore `predictdist(::MCMCEstimator, f, xs, ys, paramprior, noisemodel, nsamples)` will create `nsamples` samples (after skipping a number of warmup steps).
 `predictdist(::MCMCEstimator, f, xs, ys, paramprior, noisemodel, nsamples)` will do the same, and then fit a `MvNormal` distribution.